cobuildlab/cra-template-typescript/README.md

-# Cobuildlab Typescript Template with Create React App
+# Cobuild Lab Typescript Template with Create React App

 To use this template, add `--template @cobuildlab/typescript` when creating a new app.